How to Extend C Drive in Windows Server 2012 R2 Safely

 Comparing with Windows native tools, third party software is much more powerful.
 With safe partition software, you can extend C drive without deleting other partition.
 Operating system, programs and anything else keep the same with before.
 Unreliable software is likely damage system or partition.
 If it happens, you’ll waste a long time to restore.

 Better than other tools, NIUBI Partition Editor has 1-Second Rollback technology to protect your system and data.
-If it detects error when resizing partitions, it reverts server to original status automatically and in a flash.
+If it detects error when resizing partitions, it reverts server to original status automatically in a flash.
 Furthermore, it has Virtual Mode and Cancel-at-well technology to avoid wrong operations.
 Another major benefit, it is much faster to shrink, move and copy partition.
 This is very helpful if there are large amount of files in your server.
-To shrink partition and increase C drive space, you just need to drag and drop on the disk map.
+If you still worry about the system and data, its Hot-Clone ability can clone disk/partition without rebooting server.

 How to extend C drive in Windows Server 2012 R2 without data loss: